-Option 1C and 1A are the ones with best behaviour according to acoustic insulation and option 1C and 1B are the ones with best performance according to the daylight factor.
+Option 1H and 2A are the ones with best behaviour according to the thermal comfort and energy needs.
+Options 1E, 1F and 1G are the ones with best acoustic insulation and option 1A, 1F and 2A are the ones with best performance according to the daylight factor.

 The results of the outranking using Electre III method are presented in Table 4.
-The dwelling with 2 façades, with optimized construction solutions, option 1C, was ranked as the best action.
+The dwelling with 2 façades, with optimized construction solutions, option 1F, was ranked as the best action.